jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-01.md

 "It's an accurate word.
 I haven't left the house except for hockey practice in three weeks."

-Dr. Martinez studied him for a moment.
+Dr. Martinez studied him for a moment, and Ethan felt his pulse quicken.
+This was the trap question.
+The one Robert would've coached her to ask.
+His leg started bouncing under the table—he forced it still.

 "Ethan, I'm going to ask you something, and I need you to be completely honest with me."

+His palms were sweating.
+He wiped them on his jeans, trying to look casual but probably failing.
 "Okay."

 "Do you believe Sophia wants what's best for you, or what's best for herself?"

+The room felt smaller.
+Tunnel vision creeping in at the edges.
+If he answered wrong, if he sounded defensive or obsessive or manipulated—everything could fall apart.
+He forced himself to breathe normally, to meet her eyes without looking desperate.
+His voice cracked slightly when he started to speak, had to clear his throat and try again.

-He met her eyes.
-"Both.
-The same way I want what's best for her and what's best for me.
-That's what caring about someone means."
+"Both," he managed, the word coming out steadier on the second try.
+"I mean... the same way I want what's best for her and what's best for me.
+That's what... that's what caring about someone means, right?"

+He held her gaze, heart hammering so loud he was sure she could hear it.
+His hands were trembling slightly—he pressed them flat against his thighs.
+Wondering if he'd just lost everything.

 "And if you had to choose between MIT and Sophia?
 If you could only have one?"